 While most services focus more on the US market.
 They do work for people living in other countries.
 The results depend more on how actively that email address is being used than on the country of origin.

 Yes, all the methods mentioned in this article work with Gmail email addresses.

 Q. Can you reverse lookup an email address?

 Yes, if you use all the methods mentioned in this article, you will be able to reverse lookup the email address.

 Use Reverse Email Lookup to Extract Sender’s Details

-The above three methods should give you the required information, unless and until the sender is using a fake email address.
+The above five methods should give you the required information, unless and until the sender is using a fake email address.
 In that case, no search or lookup service can tell you any information about the sender.
-However, considering most of the people will be using these services just to get a little more information about the sender who in most cases will be a real person, these methods will help them figure out the required information.
+However, considering most of the people will be using these services just to get a little more information about the sender, who in most cases will be a real person, these methods will help them figure out the required information.
 Try these methods and let us know if this worked out for you or not by dropping them in the comments section below.